All you need to know about obtaining insurance for antique cars, classic cars, collector cars, custom cars, exotic cars, luxury cars, and kit cars.

 Are you under 25, or even 30?
 If you are, some insurance providers may not sell you one of the so-called classic car policy.

 So, what are you supposed to do if you’re 20 and you’ve got your eye on a vintage set of wheels?
 First, ask around.
 Although it’s true that many insurance companies strictly enforce their “no one under 25 (or 30)” rule, some will bend it if you come from a family of collectors, or if you have a “regular use” car, or if you have a clean driving record.

 Another reason to ask around: the agent you approach may not be able to help you, but he or she may be able to put you in touch with someone else in the industry who can.

 If putting out a few feelers out doesn’t bear fruit, look for an insurer that will cover your vehicle for an agreed value.
-You may have to undergo an appraisal, share some photos of your vehicle, or participate in an interview, but even if you’re asked to do all three, the effort likely will be worth it if it results in you obtaining an acceptable amount of coverage until you’re old enough to qualify for a specialized policy.
+You may have to undergo an appraisal, share some photos of your vehicle, or participate in an interview.
+But even if you’re asked to do all three, it's worth it if you get enough coverage.

 That’s because a lot of companies that sell classic auto insurance won’t sell it to you if you don’t have a “daily driver” car that can be called on to meet most of your transportation needs.

 The good news here is that you don’t have to insure both your “regular use” and vintage or collector car with the same company.
 That said, in some situations going that route may save you a bit of money, so don’t shy away from asking about it when you chat with or meet with your agent.